 Ornaments are one of the most difficult items to store because most of them are fragile and small.
 Hopefully, these tips will help you keep them safe and in order until the next holiday season.

 Egg cartons are designed to keep your eggs safe until you get them into your fridge, but they’re also helpful for ornament storage.

-This time around, I plan on protecting mine in an Ornament Storage Container like this one I found from Wayfair.
-It has compartments for individual ornaments, a zippered top and handles for easy transport.
+This time around, I plan on protecting mine in an Ornament Storage Container like this one I found from The Home Depot.
+It has compartments for individual ornaments, a zippered top, and handles for easy transport.

 I found this trick on a website called One Good Thing and it doesn’t look all that difficult to put together.
-You’ll need red solo cups, a storage bin, a hot glue gun and cardboard.
+You’ll need red solo cups, a storage bin, a hot glue gun, and cardboard.

 Start by cutting the cardboard to fit in the bin (you’ll need 2 or 3 sheets).
 Next, apply glue to the bottom of the cups and attach them to the cardboard in a side-by-side format.
 Repeat those steps with your next piece of cardboard and stack the layers.

 Putting Away Wrapping Paper and More

 I have a habit of buying new wrapping paper every year.
 Not because I’m looking for a new pattern, but because I continue to misplace my old rolls!

 While my Christmas wrapping paper collection continues to grow, the extra storage space I have in my home stays the same.

 This is a helpful tip from Organization Obsessed and all it involves is a hanger and a reusable garment bag.
 Just slip the hanger and the rolls inside, zip up the front and you’ll have a new way of storing this holiday essential.

-Take a look at this Gift Wrap Storage Bin which includes space for your wrapping paper rolls, bows and essentials like scissors.
+Take a look at this Gift Wrap Storage Bin which includes space for your wrapping paper rolls, bows, and essentials like scissors.

 If the storage solution above is still a little bulky, you can take a look at this Gift Wrap Storage Set instead.

-The bottom looks like any old trash can, but the top half contains a clear plastic lid which allows you to see what kinds of wrapping paper you have stored inside.
+The bottom looks like any old trash can, but the top half contains a clear plastic lid that allows you to see what kinds of wrapping paper you have stored inside.

 Storage Solutions For Lights

 I can see it now.
 Opening my storage bin to find a huge bundle of lights in a knot.
-Nothing is worse, so this January, you can plan ahead for an easier Christmas in 2021.
+Nothing is worse, so this year, you can plan ahead for an easier Christmas in 2022.

 I discovered this hack thanks to a blog called A Blissful Nest.
 I find it helpful for storing extra Christmas bulbs to replace ones that burn out prematurely.

-When it comes to the actual strands, you want to store them so that they won’t get tangled.
+When it comes to the actual strands, you want to store them so they won’t get tangled.
 You can do this by wrapping your Christmas lights around pieces of disposable cardboard.

-If you’d like to go for a store-bought version versus a DIY option, you can use something like this Light and Garland Storage Bag I found at The Container Store.
-It includes a durable bag with three plastic reel inserts.
-I like the separate reels because you can wrap different types of strands around each one.
+If you’d like to go for a store-bought version versus a DIY option, you can use something like this Light and Garland Storage Bag I found at Amazon.

 Holiday Decor Organization For Your Tree and Wreaths

 Ahh, the star of the show!
 Your holiday decor would be nothing without a Christmas tree so you’ll want to make sure it’s kept safe for the upcoming year.

 If you’re looking for an affordable option to pack away your faux tree, I may have found a solution for you thanks to A Blissful Nest.

 Rather than buying some complicated contraption, you can use belts to cinch the branches—turning your tree into a compact shape for storage.
 Don’t worry about ruining your tree, either.
 Just fluff the branches when you take it out next Christmas season.

-That’s why I wanted to show you this affordable Christmas Tree Storage Bag from Wayfair which looks like a good option for storing your tree.
+That’s why I wanted to show you this affordable Christmas Tree Storage Bag from Walmart which looks like a good option for storing your tree.

 Speaking of bags, I also discovered this Wreath Storage Bag for any Christmas or holiday wreath you need to put away for the coming months.

 Grab some hangers and some empty garbage bags.
 Attach the wreath to the hook of the hanger with a zip tie and let it hang down.
 Finally, cut a hole in the center of the bottom of the bag and drape the bag over the wreath.

-Now, you can store it in a closet, on a coat rack or on the back of the door!
+Now, you can store it in a closet, on a coat rack, or on the back of the door!

 Other Holiday Decor Organization Solutions

-You all know how much decor I have in my house… meaning I have a whole lot to keep in order!
+You all know how many decorations I have in my house… meaning I have a whole lot to keep in order!

 I love the look of beaded garlands but they aren’t the easiest to keep organized.
 Rather than throwing them in a bin, you can drop them into empty plastic bottles to keep them contained.

 Similar to storing leftover meals, I always recommend using clear bins.
 When you can see through the side of storage containers, you may forget what was in there in the first place.
 And the worst thing is having to open every bin before finding what you need.

-I like to take advantage of my holiday linens like table runners, napkins and tablecloths to wrap around my decorations for extra padding.
+I like to take advantage of my holiday linens like table runners, napkins, and tablecloths to wrap around my decorations for extra padding.
 Stockings work well too—you can put figurines or candlesticks in them as well.

 Will you join me in this holiday decor organization challenge?
 It’s not a small task, but I’m sure we can support one another every step of the way!